dankraus/padawan360/README.md

 Please use a maximum of 12 Gauge for the wires going to the Sabertooth and motors/power.

-Sabertooth 2x25 / 2x12 dip switches should 1 & 2 OFF and all others ON if using a regular SLA battery
+Sabertooth 2x32 / 2x25 / 2x12 dip switches should 1 & 2 OFF and all others ON if using a regular SLA battery

+If you're using the 2x32 and you've tinkered with Dimension Engineering's DEScribe Software to tweak settings on your motor controller, under the Serial and USB tab, make sure the Baud Rate is set to 9600.
+This should be the default, but you should verify.

 If you're using 5v to power some components on your I2C device chain, you can use the 5V terminal on the Sabertooth and connect to the positive I2C pin header on the slipring board and 0V on the Sabertooth to GND on the slipring board.